loyaltyfoundation/lf-esports-guide/docs/hardware/consoles.md

 ## Networking Considerations for Consoles

 Consoles require a stable internet connection for online play.
 Use **wired Ethernet connections** wherever possible to reduce latency and ensure a competitive edge.
 If wireless is the only option, invest in a high-quality router to optimize performance.

-## Console-Specific Esports Opportunities

-Adding consoles can open doors to specific esports leagues and tournaments.
-For example:
-- **PlayVS** offers competitive leagues for games like Rocket League, FIFA, and Super Smash Bros.
-- Many community-driven events focus on Nintendo Switch titles.

 ---